meflynn/troopdata/README.md

 This package currently has two functions:

-`get_troopdata()`: Returns a data frame containing country-year U.S. military deployment values.
-Depending on the arguments specified, either total troop deployments, or total deployments plus service branch-specific deployment values, are returned.
+`get_troopdata()`: Returns a data frame containing U.S. military deployment values.
+Depending on the arguments specified the function returns total troop deployments, or total deployments plus service branch-specific deployment values, guard and reserve values, and DoD civilian values.
+Users can specify select countries and years, or call the entire data frame.

 `get_basedata()`: Returns a data frame containing information on U.S. military bases around the globe from the Cold War forward.
 Depending on